PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Using-Lodash-for-fun-and-profit.md

 ## Mutating data

 We saw that FP privileges usage of immutable data,  returning a new structure instead of changing the given one.
 But Lodash is pragmatic, and provides functions that can mutate collections in-place: it might be more memory efficient, and it is useful when you must keep the reference to the data.
+It is named referential integrity.
 For example, if you bind a collection in AngularJS, you have to change it in-place; if you assign a new collection, the binding is broken.

+We will distinguish below functions mutating data from those returning a new collection.

 ## Collection functions